Dima-diep/termuxloginpass/README.md

 for installing requirements and check your current shell

-For change login, edit chlogin.rb and run it
+For change login, edit chlogin.py and run it

-$ ruby chlogin.rb
+$ python3 chlogin.py

-For change password, in the first time, edit chpass.rb and run it
+For change password, in the first time, edit chpass.py and run it

-$ ruby chpass.rb
+$ python3 chpass.py

 (For later changes, if you used addition.sh, run chmod +w ~/termuxloginpass/* and run commands above)